 Aversion to warfare is a grave liability for ambitious candidates, it guarantees their ejection from the corridors of power.

 All the governments of today are masterworks of weapon mentality.
 The ruthlessness and ideological idiosyncrasies of national elites correspond to the vividness of the threats they feel surrounded by.
 The more an info proletariat can be made to fear those threats, the more tyrannical its elite may become.
-Its power base, impunity and malice correspond to the projection of its fears onto the proletariat.
+Its power base, impunity and malice correspond to the projection of its fears on the proletariat.

-Given current danger levels, the ever-present threat of instant bionuclear and meteorological annihilation authorizes the worst kind of weapon tyranny.
+Given current danger levels, the ever-present threat of instant, bionuclear and meteorological annihilation authorizes the worst kind of weapon tyranny.
 By gradual increments of terror, we have set ourselves up to be ruled by a succession of hyperactive Hitlers.